 Chattels and Fixtures

-One significant issue is determining whether an item is a chattel or a fixture.
+One significant issue when discussing chattels meaning is determining whether an item is a chattel or a fixture.
 The distinction is important because fixtures are generally considered part of the real property and cannot be easily removed or transferred separately.
 Disputes may arise when buyers and sellers have differing views on whether certain items are fixtures or chattels.

 Inclusions and Exclusions